 - Triaminic- Expectorant

-Topical decongestants or nasal sprays should be used with caution since they tend to cause “rebound” effects, making symptoms worse after 2 or 3 days.
-If nasal sprays are used, they should only be used for 1 or 2 days.
-Examples: Afrin
+Use topical decongestants or nasal sprays with caution since they can make symptoms worse after two or three days.
+Only use nasal sprays for one or two days.

-Use a decongestant or saline nasal spray to help relieve nasal symptoms (read about what is safe to give your child).
+Use a decongestant or saline nasal spray (read about what is safe to give your child).

 What should I do?

-Taking antibiotics when they are not needed can be harmful.
-Each time people take antibiotics, they are more likely to carry resistant germs in their nose and throat.
-Since a runny nose almost always gets better on its own, it is better to wait and take antibiotics only when they are needed.
+Each time you take antibiotics, you are more likely to carry resistant germs in your nose and throat.
+Since a runny nose almost always gets better on its own, it is better to wait.